Mike Ramone

 Michael J. Ramone (born July 11, 1961) is an American politician from the state of Delaware.
-A member of the Republican Party, Ramone was elected to the Delaware House of Representatives in 2008.
+A member of the Republican Party, Ramone served in the Delaware House of Representatives from 2008 to 2024, when he resigned to run for governor in the 2024 election.
+He subsequently lost in the general election to Matt Meyer.
+He was succeeded in the House by Democratic candidate Frank Burns, who had lost to Ramone in 2022.